VIRALwhatever.com’s *S.H.I.T. to Share! *Stories/Hacks/Insights/Techniques

 EXPERIENCE & EXPERTISE: ~15+ Years of Creating “VIRAL WHATEVER”

-The Rejection Hotline® — created as a joke back in 2001, the humorous fake phone number service took off virally in 2002 (thanks to word-of-mouth buzz and mainstream media coverage by CNN, the LA Times, and much more).
-It would go on to average more than 1 Million Calls Per Month for the next 10+ years… ***
+The Rejection Hotline® — the humorous fake phone number service took off virally in the early 2000's (thanks in part to word-of-mouth buzz, social media, and coverage by major media outlets like CNN, the LA Times, and many more) and quickly began receiving more than a million calls per month!
+It would go on to receive more than 200 Million Calls over the next 10+ years… ***

 AskTheCollegeGuy.com — an online advice/humor column that “went viral” (literally before Jeff even knew what “viral” meant) and developed a loyal following of online readers on 839 college campuses, received millions of page views, and was syndicated in college newspapers as large as The Centre Daily Times at Penn State…